Extremal length boundary of Teichm\"uller space contains non-Busemann points: Extremal length and Teichm uller theory

 \subsubsection{Extremal length and modulus of annulus}

-For an annulus $A$, we denote by $\ext (A)$ the extremal length of the family of simple closed curves which homotopic to the core curve of $A$.
+For an annulus $A$, we denote by $\ext (A)$ the extremal length of the family of simple closed curves which are homotopic to the core curve of $A$.
 The \emph{modulus} of $A$ is the reciprocal of the extremal length of $A$.
-If $A$ is conformally equivalent to the flat annulus $\{r_1<|z|<r_2\}$, it holds that ${\rm Mod}(A)=(\log (r_2/r_1))/2\pi$.
+If $A$ is conformally equivalent to the flat annulus $\{r_1<|z|<r_2\}$, one can see that ${\rm Mod}(A)=\frac{1}{2\pi}\log (r_2/r_1)$.

 \begin{proposition}[cf. Proposition 9.1 of \cite{Mi1}] Let $A$ be an annulus.
-Let $\{\beta_k\}_{k=1}^N$ be mutually disjoint Jordan arcs joining components of $\partial A$ such that $\beta_{k-1}$ and $\beta_{k+1}$ divides $\beta_k$ from the other arcs (set $\beta_{N+1}=\beta_1$).
+Let $\{\beta_k\}_{k=1}^N$ be mutually disjoint Jordan arcs joining components of $\partial A$ such that $\beta_{k-1}$ and $\beta_{k+1}$ divides $\beta_k$ from the other arcs {\rm (}set $\beta_{N+1}=\beta_1${\rm )}.
 Let $\Gamma_k$ be the set of paths in $A-\cup_{k=1}^N\beta_k$ connecting $\beta_k$ and $\beta_{k+1}$.
 Let $\rho$ be the extremal metric for $\ext (A)$ on $A$ such that $A(\rho)=1$.
 Suppose that the $\rho$-length of $\beta_k$ is bounded for all $k=1,\cdots,N$.
 Then,

-where $B$ is the totality of $\rho$-lengths of $\beta_k$'s. \end{proposition}
+where $B$ is the sum of $\rho$-lengths of $\beta_k$'s. \end{proposition}